athom031/athom031.github.io/The_Chai_Chai_Talk.md

 #### Joined by Manasi Soni

 In the second episode of the Chai Chai Talk, we introduce the phenomenon of having a dual identity.
 Being an Indian American often makes it so that we grow up not feeling at home at home.
 "Immigrant Americans", with the title alone, often regard themselves as different.
-But if the time ever came to visit where their families came from, their ancestral home is an even bigger unknown.
+But if the time ever came, to visit where their families came from, their ancestral home is an even bigger unknown.
 When we grow up in America, we never feel American but when we go to India, we are not treated like Indians.
 We are joined by Manasi Soni, a third year business major from San Diego, California.
 She provides insight on what it was like to grow up as an Indian American in America.
 We hope to paint a clearer picture as to why at some point the question, "...So what are we?", gets asked.
 <br/>

 <audio controls preload>